-Material on this page is drawn from the Dictionary of the Zohar by Judy Barrett, a work in progress.
-These pdf files are original content of this website, copyright 2014 by Judy Barrett.
-Feel free to download and use them for your study.
+Material on this page is drawn from the Dictionary of the Zohar by Judy Barrett, a work in progress, copyright 2017 by the author.
+Feel free to download and use these pdf files for your study.
 Please let us know if you find them useful, and alert us to any errors or questions.

 The Zohar begins with a long introductory section of teachings and stories, the Haqdamah.
 This is the vocabulary you will encounter if you simply open the Zohar at the beginning.
 This file, in the format of the Dictionary in progress, will be your guide.